-We finally reached our hotel around 4pm – Rio Art Hotel, Setubal.
+We finally reached our hotel around 4 pm – Rio Art Hotel, Setubal.
 From the moment we stepped in through the door, we knew we were in a lovely hotel.
 The reception staff were very friendly and helped secure our bikes in a nearby room.
-The hotel had a fresh stylish feel to it and didn’t appear to fit the 3 star rating but we were informed that due to there being no lift access to room, it was unable to achieve a 4 star rating.
+The hotel had a fresh stylish feel to it and didn’t appear to fit the 3-star rating but we were informed that due to there being no lift access to a room, it was unable to achieve a 4-star rating.

 No sooner had our Daughter returned safe and sound from Oz when we were off to Portugal on our cycling adventure.

-Next day we walked back to the airport to collect our car.
+The next day we walked back to the airport to collect our car.
 The queue was short so we reckoned that it would be a quick process.
-Unfortunately we were stuck behind an array of customers with various problems – ”The named driver is in hospital, can I drive instead” – ” I don’t speak English or Portuguese.
+Unfortunately, we were stuck behind an array of customers with various problems – ”The named driver is in hospital, can I drive instead” – ” I don’t speak English or Portuguese.
 I speak French?.
 Do you speak French?”.
 We stood there for the best part of an hour!
-Finally we were next, we had booked using air miles – total con!
+Finally, we were next, we had booked using air miles – total con!
 By the time we paid for insurance etc, we worked it out that the air miles had contributed around £20 to the rental.
-We would have been better off shopping around instead of being limited to somewhere that accepted air miles, lesson learnt.
+We would have been better off shopping around instead of being limited to somewhere that accepted air miles, lesson learned.
 Anyway rant over, we then drove back to the hotel, collected our bags and checked out.
 When I say we drove back, I mean I, Tom, drove back.
-I have driven on the right hand side of the road before, in America but that was with an automatic.
-A manual takes a bit of getting used to but unfortunately I didn’t have time.
+I have driven on the right-hand side of the road before, in America but that was with an automatic.
+A manual takes a bit of getting used to but unfortunately, I didn’t have time.
 Straight onto the roads with Aileen looking and sounding like she wasn’t enjoying my ”in at the deep end ” learning style.
 And relax!

 We decided to drive to a village called Beja on route to Lisbon for some Portuguese culture and the route was also far enough away from our cycle route as we didn’t want to see any sights that we would be seeing when we were cycling back from Lisbon.
 Beja was further away than we expected and appeared to be in decline.
 It had some interesting architecture and, to my dismay, small narrow streets.
 I genuinely thought I was going to jam the car in one of them!
-In one particular street there was an elderly man slowly walking ahead in the middle of the road.
-For some inexplicable reason he was oblivious to me and I was making very slow progress.
+In one particular street, there was an elderly man slowly walking ahead in the middle of the road.
+For some inexplicable reason, he was oblivious to me and I was making very slow progress.
 I gave my horn a ‘gentle’ tap and out came a very loud noise which gave the elderly gentleman a huge fright but it worked and he let us ‘speed’ past.
-Unfortunately some 100 meters further on I had to manoeuvre the car around a very tight 90 degree angle, which required a bit of forward and reverse gears.
-I then looked in the rear view mirror and there was my elderly gentleman friend looking to get past me as I was slowing him up.
+Unfortunately, some 100 meters further on I had to maneuver the car around a very tight 90-degree angle, which required a bit of forward and reverse gears.
+I then looked in the rearview mirror and there was my elderly gentleman friend looking to get past me as I was slowing him up.
 And relax!

 Lisbon airport is so busy but we had a cunning plan.
 We used our UBER app and managed to get a taxi booked virtually straight away.
 We stood there outside the airport feeling smug as we surveyed long queues for taxis and buses.
 Then we got a message from the UBER driver to say that he was waiting for us at the arrivals area.
 Did he thinks we had just flown in??
 We quickly made our way to the area described – no sign of him as far as we could see and no taxi fitting the UBER description parked nearby.
 Aileen gave him a phone but he spoke little English and it became clear that we were going to miss our taxi!!
 All of a sudden we were back to square one and unsure how to get back to Lisbon city centre without having to join those even longer queues.
 We were also charged by UBER for not showing up!!